mulle-objc/MulleObjC/README.md

 # MulleObjC

+💎 A collection of Objective-C root classes for mulle-objc

 MulleObjC supplies the most basic runtime components to build a foundation on top of it.
 MulleObjC fundamentally depends on standard C libraries only (f.e. no `<unistd.h>`)